Note to International Students

 Other European, Latin American, Middle Eastern countries or Canada: University degree requiring a minimum of four years of study.

 Three-year Bologna process degrees from countries within the European Union will be considered on an individual basis.
 Three-year degrees from other countries may also be considered.
-Applicants may be requested to provide a World Education Services transcript evaluation in addition to official transcripts from their university.
+Applicants may be requested to provide a credential course-by-course transcript evaluation in addition to official transcripts from their university.

-International students are required to submit a certification of finances to the School of Graduate Studies after an offer of admission has been made.
-Approximately $30,000 annually is required for educational and living expenses.
+International students are required to submit a certification of finances to the Office of International Programs after an offer of admission has been made.
+Approximately $35,000 annually is required for educational and living expenses.

 Applicants admitted to a graduate program will be issued an I-20 Form after all required documentation has been submitted.